 Large surface areas in the crowd pen expose fish to brighter light levels than normal, which can result in higher activity levels.
 This, combined with the taut net sides, can increase the amount of carcase damage.
 Even slight movements of a tight, shallow net can have a significant negative impact on fish, as a large number are in close contact with the net.
-This means it is especially important for this type of pen to be brought in very slowly and gently, rather than suddenly.
+This means it is especially important for the type of net shown in Figure 2 to be brought in very slowly and gently, rather than suddenly.